What is Dual Credit?

 - Go to Student Homepage

-- Financial Account Tile
+- Financial Account Tile:

-- Click on View 1098-T Tuition Statement (for tax purposes)
+- View 1098-T Tuition Statement: For tax purposes.

 - Academic Records

-- Click on View Unofficial Transcript
+- View Unofficial Transcript

-- Click on Official Transcript Request
+- Request Official Transcript

-- Financial Account Tile
+- Financial Account Tile:

 How To Drop a Course